Hibernate Search

 How to get it

-Current series status: development
+Current series status: latest stable

 Maven artifacts of Hibernate Search are published to Maven Central.
 Most build tools fetch artifacts from Maven Central by default, but if that's not the case for you, see this page to configure your build tool.